Photo: Wikimedia Commons (CC BY-SA)

 Wander to the handicraft section where woodcarvers offer bowls hewn from vesi timber, and weavers sell mats woven from pandanus leaves.
 These aren't airport souvenirs; these are functional objects still used in Fijian homes.
 The artisan who sold me a tanoa (kava bowl) spent twenty minutes explaining the traditional designs, each carved line telling a story about ocean voyages and ancestral spirits.

 The temple complex explodes with color against Lautoka's more muted palette—walls painted in brilliant blues and oranges, statues of Krishna, Ganesh, and Hanuman adorned with garlands of marigolds.
-It's one of Fiji's most significant Hindu temples, a testament to the Indo-Fijian community's deep roots here.
+It's one of Fiji's most significant Hindu temples, and the Indo-Fijian community has worshipped here for over a century.

 I visited during a weekday afternoon and found the grounds peaceful, a handful of devotees making offerings.
 A priest invited me to observe the aarti ceremony, the evening prayer ritual.
 As bells rang and incense smoke curled toward the painted ceiling, I was struck by how thoroughly this Indian religious tradition has woven itself into the Pacific tapestry.